gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 # Material and Questions

 Bible Quizzing meets consist of a series of quizzes, which themselves consist of a series of questions.
 Questions are written based on a quiz season's material.
 Material refers to the Scriptural scope of content set for each season.
 The Bible edition used is the *New International Version* (NIV) 2011 edition of the Bible.
-There is an 8-season rotation of material scope by season.
+There is an 8-season rotation of material.
 4 are defined as "Narrative" and 4 are defined as "Epistle" in terms of a material's style.

 ## Material Rotation Schedule